-An introduction to nursing as a systematic process with emphasis on gaining skill in techniques of basic assessment and intervention.
-Includes content about basic data collection including structured patient interview, vital signs and inspection; techniques of nursing intervention including
+An introduction to nursing as a systematic process with emphasis on gaining skill in techniques of basic assessment, planning, and intervention.
+Includes content about basic data collection, techniques of basic nursing intervention and techniques for documenting nursing process.
+Also includes an orientation to the professional nursing role.
+(Prerequisite admission to the program; pre- or co-requisite NURS 1400 and ZOO 2403.)

-N1300 (3:3:0) Adaptation, Dysfunction and Pathological Processes in Humans I
+Adaptation, Dysfunction and Pathological Processes in Humans I

 Concepts of human function in altered states from adaptation through dysfunction to pathological processes.
-Concepts included are stress, adaptation, coping, crisis, inflammation, immune mechanisms, infection, metabolic dysfunctions, altered nutritional states, dysfunction and pathology interrupting internal environments such as gas exchange and fluid and electrolyte balance.
-(Prerequisite: Successful completion of N1400/1420; pre- or co-requisite: ZOO2404.)
+Concepts included are stress, adaptation, coping, inflammation, immune mechanisms, infection, metabolic dysfunctions, altered nutritional states, altered sexual health, elimination, dysfunction and pathology interrupting internal environments such as gas exchange and fluid and electrolyte balance.
+(Prerequisite: Successful completion of NURS 1400/1420; preor co-requisite: ZOO 2404.)

-Nursing Process II-Nursing in Conditions of Human Adaptation,

-Dysfunction and Pathology
+Nursing Process II-Nursing in Conditions of Human Adaptation, Dysfunction and Pathology

 Nursing process with persons experiencing conditions which are examples of the concepts presented in N1300.
 Focuses also on developing skills in the phases of nursing process with adults, young through elderly, and children.
 Special emphasis on nursing diagnosis, planning and intervention in nursing process.
-(Prerequisite: Successful completion of N1400/1420; pre- or co-requisite: N1300.)
+The evaluation phase of the nursing process is included.
+(Prerequisite: Successful completion of NURS 1400/1420; pre- or co-requisite: NURS 1300, Z00 2404.)